ccp5UK/dl-poly/documentation/source/UserManual/force-fields/long_range.rst

 The basic model for a neutral periodic system is a system of charged point ions mutually interacting via the Coulomb potential.
 The Ewald method makes two amendments to this simple model.

-Firstly, each ion is effectively neutralised (at long-ranged) by the superposition of a spherical :index:`Gaussian<constraints;Gaussian>` cloud of opposite charge centred on the ion.
-The combined assembly of point ions and :index:`Gaussian<constraints;Gaussian>` charges becomes the *Real
+Firstly, each ion is
+effectively neutralised (at long-ranged) by the superposition of a spherical :index:`Gaussian<pair: constraints;Gaussian>` cloud of opposite charge centred on the ion.
+The combined assembly of point ions and :index:`Gaussian<pair: constraints;Gaussian>` charges becomes the *Real
-Space* part of the :index:`Ewald<Ewald;summation>` sum, which is now short ranged and treatable by the methods described above
+Space* part of the :index:`Ewald<pair: Ewald;summation>` sum, which is now short ranged and treatable by the methods described above
 (Chapter :ref:`force-field`) [2]_.

 The second modification
 is to superimpose a second set of Gaussian charges, this time with the same charges as the original point ions and again centred on the point ions (so nullifying the effect of the first set of Gaussians).
-The potential due to these :index:`Gaussian<constraints;Gaussian>`s is obtained from Poisson’s equation and is solved as a Fourier series in *Reciprocal Space*.
-The complete :index:`Ewald<Ewald;summation>` sum requires an additional correction, known as the self energy correction, which arises from a :index:`Gaussian<constraints;Gaussian>` acting on its own site, and is constant.
-Ewald’s method, therefore, replaces a potentially infinite sum in real space by two finite sums: one in real space and one in reciprocal space; and the self energy correction.
+The potential due to these :index:`Gaussians<pair: constraints;Gaussian>` is obtained from Poisson's equation and is solved as a Fourier series in *Reciprocal Space*.
+The complete :index:`Ewald<pair: Ewald;summation>` sum requires an additional correction, known as the self energy correction, which arises from a :index:`Gaussian<pair: constraints;Gaussian>` acting on its own site, and is constant.
+Ewald's method, therefore, replaces a potentially infinite sum in real space by two finite sums: one in real space and one in reciprocal space; and the self energy correction.